ViktorNickolov/Backend/README.md

 ## Description

-This is a clinic management system that allows users to manage their patients and appointments.
-Simple CRUD operations are performed on the patients and appointments.
-Generate patient reports and appointment reports PDF files.
+This is a clinic management system that allows users to manage their clients and appointments.
+Simple CRUD operations are performed on the clients and appointments.
+Generate client reports and appointment reports PDF files.

 ![Entity Diagram](./diagram.png)